rpdelaney/l4d2-tourney-rules/rules.md

 #####5.4 Spectators

 ######5.4.1 Requests for Oversight
-Any team may request that an admin be present at their match.
+Any team may request that an administrator be present at their match.
 The staff will honor reasonable requests to the best of their ability, weighing conflicting obligations, the significance of the match to the tournament results, and the seriousness of concerns about improper behavior that may take place.

 ######5.4.2 Spectators
 Aside from tournament staff and authorized casters, no spectators